 The Thai approach to reflexology is a school of thought that suggests our feet have energy points of their own; these trigger points correspond to different parts of the body.

 Unlike Western reflexology, a small probe is used to apply pressure on crystals and areas of tension on the soles of the feet.

-This not only relaxes the body, but serves to remedy disorders from simple headaches, through to high blood pressure, heart pain and liver ailments.
+This relaxes the body and serves to remedy disorders from simple headaches, high blood pressure, heart pain and liver ailments.

-This treatment should never be practiced for more than a week, and needs to be administered under the watchful eye of a physician.
+This treatment should never be practised for more than a week and needs to be administered under the watchful eye of a physician.

-Personally this is a treatment that I have never experienced, I have to admit I am slightly wary of the side effects, which may include nausea, vomiting, fatigue and dizziness.
+Personally, I have to admit I am slightly wary of the side effects, which may include nausea, vomiting, fatigue, and dizziness.

-Their philosophy is deeply rooted in spiritual attainment, and a sense that true tranquility comes from a serene inner peace.
+Their philosophy is deeply rooted in spiritual attainment, and a sense that true tranquillity comes from a serene inner peace.

 Today in Thailand, there are numerous spas and retreats to choose from, where you will experience an amazing journey, one that really should be enjoyed and used to its full advantage.